 Types of Motor Vehicle Accidents

-Las Vegas car accidents occur more frequently here then in other jurisdictions.
+Las Vegas car accidents occur more frequently here then in other jurisdiction in the State of Nevada.
 Car Accident Attorney's abound in Las Vegas so choosing the right one can be difficult.
 Below is a summary of the types of car accidents our law firm excels at handling:

 - DUI Accident

 - Head-on Collisions

 - Sideswipe Car Accidents

 - Angled Car Accidents

 - Rollover Car Accidents

 DUI accidents continue to be a problem in Las Vegas.
 Stiffer punishments do not seem to deter criminal conduct and every year people die because people get behind the wheel; others are permanently injured.
 Alcohol is a 24-hour hobby in Las Vegas, and the risk of driving here is that much greater given all the consumption.
 If you have been the victim of an accident caused by a drunk driver it is crucial to retain an aggressive attorney that will fight for your rights in getting the compensation you deserve.
 Benson & Bingham will use the facts of the DUI to push the insurance companies to the limit in resolving your case to avoid a potentially criminal situation for the wrongdoer.